AgentPMT

 In your dashboard under the Credentials tab, you create a credential record and fill in the required fields.
 Secret values are masked after saving.

-You bind it to a budget
+You bind it to an Agent Group

 Agent calls the tool